The Lisbon trams are one of the best ways to move around Lisbon, as well as being one of the most popular tourist attractions in the city.

-The trams in Lisbon are, not only one of the most useful methods of transport for getting around the city, but also one of Lisbon’s most important tourist attractions.
+The trams in Lisbon are, not only one of the most useful means of transport to get around the city, but also one of the city’s most popular tourist attractions.

-From São Jorge Castle to the Bairro Alto, its network which circulates almost 10 kilometres allows you to enjoy the most picturesque neighborhoods: Graça, Mouraria, Alfama, Baixa, Chiado, Madragoa and Bairro Alto.
-Thousands of tourists use it every day.
+The tram links São Jorge Castle and Bairro Alto, crossing various picturesque neighbourhoods for 6.2 miles (10 km), including Graça, Mouraria, Alfama, Baixa, Chiado, Madragoa and Bairro Alto.
+Thousands of tourists take this tram every day.

-The first stop of tram 15 is the "Cais de Sodré” station, a grand interchange station near Commerce Square.
+The tram 15 departs from “Cais de Sodré” station, a large interchange station near Praça do Comércio.

 Check out Lisbon’s several bus, tram and metro routes, among others in the following link.
 It can be a little tricky to understand.